On $L^p$-semigroup to Stokes equation with dynamic slip boundary condition in the half-space: Introduction

-where $\Omega = \{ x_d > 0 \}$ is the $d$-dimensional half-space, and $\Bdry = \{ x_d = 0 \}$ the corresponding boundary.
-Note that \eqref{evo1} consists of two evolution problems, coupled via the trace operator.
-The problem can be efficiently treated in the Hilbert $L^2$-setting, since there is an underlying symmetric operator $A:V \to V'$, where $V$ is a suitable subspace to $W^{1,2}(\Omega)$, see e.g. \cite{ABM21}, cf.\ also the weak formulation \eqref{res:weak} below.
-However, for $p\neq2$, the $L^p$-theory is expectedly more difficult and up to our knowledge, was so far missing in the literature.
-In the present paper, we intend to partially amend this, two main results being: the existence of an analytic semigroup in $L^p(\Omega) \times L^p(\Bdry)$, and the optimal $W^{2,p}$ and $W^{1,p}$ regularity estimates for the corresponding stationary (resolvent) problem.
+Note that \eqref{evo1} consists of two evolution equations, coupled via the trace operator.
+The problem can be efficiently treated in the Hilbert $L^2$-setting, since there is an underlying symmetric operator $A:V \to V^*$, where $V$ is a suitable subspace to $W^{1,2}(\Omega)$, see e.g. \cite{ABM21}, cf.\ also the weak formulation \eqref{res:weak} below.
+However, the $L^p$-theory is expectedly more difficult if $p\neq 2$ and up to our knowledge, the problem \eqref{evo1} has not been treated in the literature (although a number of closely related results are available, see also the discussion below).
+In the present paper, we intend to contribute to this, with two main results being: the existence of an analytic semigroup in $L^p(\Omega) \times L^p(\Bdry)$, and the optimal $W^{2,p}$ and $W^{1,p}$-regularity estimates for the corresponding stationary (resolvent) problem.

-The paper is organized as follows: in Section~\ref{S:2}, we introduce function spaces and state our main results: Theorem~\ref{thm:Main1} and Theorem~\ref{thm:Main2}.
-We also collect auxiliary results from the theory of Fourier multipliers.
-In Section~\ref{S:3}, we use the (partial) Fourier transform, in the spirit of \cite{FaSo94}, to express the resolvent in terms of the boundary right-hand side.
-In Section~\ref{S:4}, we finish the proofs of our main results, essentially by combining with the previously known estimates for the homogeneous Dirichlet problem.
-To keep the presentation concise, some technical estimates of multipliers are postponed to the Appendix.
+Our paper is organized as follows.
+In Section~\ref{S:2}, we introduce the function spaces and state the two main results: \autoref{thm:Main1} and \autoref{thm:Main2}, providing resolvent estimates of optimal regularity for both the weak and strong solutions.
+In \autoref{thm:Cor1}, we show the existence of an analytic semigroup; we also identify the domain of its generator.
+Main technical results of the paper follow: in Section~\ref{S:3}, we use (partial) Fourier transform, in the spirit of \cite{FaSo94}, to express the resolvent in terms of the boundary right-hand side.
+Key estimates in the $L^p$ spaces are then obtained in Section~\ref{S:4}.
+Our approach remains more elementary in that we only rely on the classical Mikhlin multiplier theorem.
+One can, however, note that \autoref{lem:mult2} in fact asserts the existence of $\hhinf$-calculus for the operator $(-\Delta)^{1/2}$.
+Finally, the proofs of the main theorems are completed in Section~\ref{S:5}, essentially by combining the results of Section~\ref{S:4} with the well-known $L^p$-theory for the (homogeneous) Dirichlet problem, as given e.g. in \cite{Galdi11}.

+Although our results are formulated for the case of the half-space $\Omega=\{x_d > 0\}$, an extension to more general domains is straightforward, using standard localization and perturbation arguments.
+Crucially, this requires extension of our estimates to the case of functions $\bu$ with non-zero divergence.
+We treat this situation explicitly in the part (iii) of \autoref{thm:Main2}.